AlexandrGraschenkov/TelegramChart/README.md

 - use `BaseDisplay` class for prepare render pipeline, work with buffer, switch reduced data
 - all data move to `GPU` buffer in same way (`date`, `value`), no stack data preprocessing is performed
-- on the GPU we perform 3 different display shader
+- on the GPU we perform 3 different display shader for each representation of chart
 - switch to redused data: when there more that 1 data value for 1 pix, we switch to reduced data.
 On this data performance isn't issue, so I disabled it.
 Look at `reduceSwitchOffset`.

 ## Fixed Issues

-- [x] From TG: iPhone 6+ chart exceed outside bounds
+- [x] From TG: iPhone 6+ chart exceed outside bounds (they said it crutual bug and give 4 place 😒)
 - [x] Orientation change layout buttons
 - [x] Day/night mode button move to header
 - [ ] Selection not disappear when fast move date range of chart
 - [ ] In line chart selection circles not disappear when this chart is hidden

-### Summary for/from me
+### Summary
-It's good when company like Telegram perform contests like this.
-It's like kick for developers who forgot to grow as developer(issue solver).
-Business dictates to move fast.
-Move fast is good but sometimes to the detriment of good product.
-We fogot about good code or great performance.
-Buisness requires just do all thing fast.
-And support result after.
-Business decay grow as good developers.
-You need to find power inside to move forward.

 I get great expirience with `Metal`.
 Indeed `Metal` or `OpenGL` is good framework for problem like this.
 No need to trick around `CAShapeLayer`.
 It requere more time at first, but then much easier to build good architecture and great performance in future.

 ### Licence
 The code under MIT licence.
-Use it as you want.
+Do whatever you want.